KentaKodashima/kentakodashima-com/src/pages/projects/barter-bay.md

   React Native app itself.
 The servers are hosted on AWS.

-  My responsibility is to maintain the app including the backend and add new features.
-The trickiest task related to this app was to change the domain name through out the app.
+  My responsibility was to maintain the app including the backend and add new features.
+The trickiest task related to this app was to change the domain name throughout the app.
+In order to make domain changes, I had to go through EC2 instances, modify the Nginx configuration and check env variables to make everything work as it is now.
 technologies:
   - React Native
   - Expo